 - This document should include a list all courses completed and grades earned, as well as any current/future enrolled courses (if applicable).

-- What are you hoping to achieve by participating in this program?
-(200 words max)
+- Why would you like to participate in this program?
+(200 words max or audio/visual submission)

 - Are you considering pursuing a post secondary education in the future?
 (No, Maybe, Yes)